radude89/KeychainStorage/README.md

         <img src="https://img.shields.io/badge/twitter-@radude89-blue.svg?style=flat" alt="Twitter: @radude89" />
   </a>
 </p>

-Keychain Storage is a simple Keychain wrapper written in Swift. <br />
-If you ever wanted to save something in Keychain without writing too much code, you are in the right place.<br />
+Keychain Storage is a simple Keychain wrapper written in Swift.
+If you’ve ever wanted to save something in the Keychain without writing excessive code, you’ve come to the right place!

 ## Requirements